Antimicrobial resistance: Europe

 In 1997, European Union health ministers voted to ban avoparcin and four additional antibiotics used to promote animal growth in 1999.
-In 2006 a ban on the use of antibiotics in European feed, with the exception of two antibiotics in poultry feeds, became effective.
+In 2006, a ban on the use of antibiotics in European feed, with the exception of two antibiotics in poultry feeds, became effective.
 In Scandinavia, there is evidence that the ban has led to a lower prevalence of antibiotic resistance in (nonhazardous) animal bacterial populations.
 As of 2004, several European countries established a decline of antimicrobial resistance in humans through limiting the use of antimicrobials in agriculture and food industries without jeopardizing animal health or economic cost.

 United States

 The United States Department of Agriculture (USDA) and the Food and Drug Administration (FDA) collect data on antibiotic use in humans and in a more limited fashion in animals.
 About 80% of antibiotic use in the U.S. is for agriculture purposes, and about 70% of these are medically important.
 This gives reason for concern about the antibiotic resistance crisis in the U.S. and more reason to monitor it.
-The FDA first determined in 1977 that there is evidence of emergence of antibiotic-resistant bacterial strains in livestock.
+The FDA first determined in 1977, that there is evidence of emergence of antibiotic-resistant bacterial strains in livestock.
 The long-established practice of permitting OTC sales of antibiotics (including penicillin and other drugs) to lay animal owners for administration to their own animals nonetheless continued in all states.

 In 2000, the FDA announced their intention to revoke approval of fluoroquinolone use in poultry production because of substantial evidence linking it to the emergence of fluoroquinolone-resistant Campylobacter infections in humans.
 Legal challenges from the food animal and pharmaceutical industries delayed the final decision to do so until 2006.
 Fluroquinolones have been banned from extra-label use in food animals in the USA since 2007.
-However, they remain widely used in companion and exotic animals.
+However, they are still used in treatment of companion and exotic animals.